 '

-DECLARE FUNCTION ExQ% (p AS INTEGER, a AS INTEGER, q AS INTEGER, _
+DECLARE FUNCTION ExQ (ByVal p AS SHORT, ByRef a AS SHORT, ByVal q AS SHORT, _

 '